 The International drive area has Wet ‘n’ Wild, the oldest water park in Orlando.
 If you are looking for a water park for thrills then Wet ‘n’ Wild is your choice.
-They have the wildest rides and constantly add new rides.
-Aquatica and Discovery Cove also in the International Drive resort area offer a milder choice but more relaxing and water rides you won’t see anywhere else.
+They have the wildest rides and have recently added new rides.
+However, it is set to close at the end of 2016, so experience this water attraction while you can!
+Aquatica and Discovery Cove also in the International Drive resort area offer a milder choice, but more relaxing and water rides you won’t see anywhere else.
 Aquatica is a great park and Sea World’s unique ability to combine sea creatures on rides is astonishing.
 Now the interaction at Aquatica does not even come close to Discovery Cove – an attraction that’s not all about rides.
 The dolphin experience is truly the best thing I have ever done at a theme/water park.
 They have two options; one with the Dolphin encounter and the other without.
 It’s the most expensive and exclusive of all the parks in Orlando.
-Capacity is an issue so I’d suggest booking this experience as far in advance as possible.
+Capacity is an issue, so book this experience as far in advance as possible.

 Whether your idea of water play is serene or extreme, you’ll find it on the state-of-the-art rides and slides at Aquatica, SeaWorld’s water park.
 Find one here that’s just your speed.
 They have something for teens and thrill-seekers, as well as Kata’s Kookaburra Cove for the little ones.